arduino/docs-content/content/arduino-cloud/11.application-notes/cloud-relay-control/cloud-relay-control.md

 digitalWrite(relay_1, HIGH)
 ```

 >**Note:** Use extreme caution when creating higher power circuits.
-Make sure that both the power supply and the component does not exceed 24V.
-For example, connecting it straight to a wall socket without a power converter would supply 220-240V, which is **10 times as high.**
+Make sure that both the power supply and the component does not exceed 24V, as the relays are not designed to handle higher voltages.

+## Use Cases

+Relays can be used for practically any project that needs to switch on and off circuits.
+Typically, relays can be used to control:
+- LED strips
+- Fans
+- Pumps
+- Low power heating elements
+- Low power fridges

+12/24V systems are also frequent in cars, boats & remote setups where a system might be powered by a 12/24V battery.